steebchen/prisma-client-go/README.md

 5) A few notes

     Prisma uses a query engine to unify communication regardless of database or programming language.
 We automatically download it for you to your project path (where you ran `prisma2 generate` or `prisma2 dev`).
-However, you should ignore the binary file called `query-engine-<platform>` and adding `query-engine-*` to your .gitignore file.
+However, you should ignore the binary file called `query-engine-<platform>` and adding `query-engine-*` to your .gitignore file (and if you're using docker, also do your .dockerignore).
 When you deploy your Go application to a remote server, you should push this binary as well because Photon Go depends on it.

-To deploy your app, please check the [deploy](#deploy) instructions.
+For more information and intstructions on how to deploy your app, please check the [deploy instructions](#deploy).

 ## Usage